anmarkova2223/recipes-throughout-years/README.md

 ### Bivariate Data
 <iframe src="assets/year-and-ratings.html" width=800 height=600 frameBorder=0></iframe>
 We made a scatterplot with years on the x-axis and average rating on the y-axis.
 As you can see on the graph, there tends to be more points towards the higher ratings in general.
 There also seems to be more points in earlier years.
 For example, in 2008, the points from 3-5 form a line showing that the majority of points are in that region.
-In contrast, in 2018, there are a lot of points around 4-5 rating and there are more gaps in the data.
+In contrast, in 2018, there are still clusters of points around 4-5 rating but more gaps in the data.
 This shows that while the trend of having more points towards higher ratings is consistent, there is less data in 2018.

 ### Aggregate Data